 - a.
 Check and record the server firmware level indicated on the right edge of the status frame, the area where the Log out button is located.
 You might need to update the system to the latest server firmware code level after you replace this FRU.

 - b.
 Check and record the service processor settings you previously set using the ASMI.
 You will need to reset these service processor settings after you update this FRU or the default settings will be used.
 Settings to record include the following:

 - System Name setting

 - System Power Control settings

 - System Service Aids settings

 - System Configuration settings

 - Network Services settings

 - Performance Option settings

 - Login Profile settings settings

-- Boot List settings
+- · Boot List settings

 - Host Ethernet Adapter settings

 - c.
 Record any service processor settings you might have set using the operating system commands.

+- 5. Stop the system or logical partition.
+For instructions, see Stopping a system or logical partition.

-- 4. Shut down the partitions and power off the system.
+- 6. Disconnect the power source from the system by unplugging the system.